w3f/General-Grants-Program/grants/speculative/PolkaHub.md

 1. Polkahub is a fast, scalable blockchain infrastructure component for Substrate parachains.

-2. Polkahub provides parachain developers with the ability to launch and manage network infrastructure in only a few clicks and the ability to provide public node access
+2. Polkahub provides parachain developers with the ability to launch and manage network infrastructure using our command line utility and the ability to provide public node access

 3. PolkaHub gives users the opportunity to get free cloud access to the diverse Polkadot ecosystem